godotengine/godot-docs/reference/richtextlabel_bbcode.rst

 Introduction
 ------------

 :ref:`class_RichTextLabel` allows to display complex text markup in a control.
 It has a built-in API for generating the markup, but can also parse a BBCode.

-Setting Up
+Setting up
 ----------

-For RichTextLabel to work properly, it must be set-up.
-This means loading the intended fonts in the releavant properties:
+For RichTextLabel to work properly, it must be set up.
+This means loading the intended fonts in the relevant properties:

 .. image:: /img/rtl_setup.png